Income Taxation has been saved

 Individuals who are tax residents in Brazil are subject to federal income tax.

 Brazilian income tax rates for individuals are progressive and range from 7.5% to 27.5% for those liable to taxation.
-The minimum and maximum of each tax rate level changes each year.
+The minimum and maximum of each tax rate level is subject to changes each year.

 The tax year is a calendar year and income tax returns, for the relevant year, are required to be filed by April 30th following the end of the tax year.
 Income tax returns are filed electronically to the Brazilian IRS (Receita Federal).